styx/ansible-elixir-playbooks/README.md

 This project has ansible playbooks for:

-* Elixr Build Server - it has installed Erlang, Elixir and nodejs.
+* Elixir Build Server - it has installed Erlang, Elixir and nodejs.
 Basically, all what is required to compile the Phoenix Framework application.
 * Phoenix Website - it is a playbook to provision server with installed PostgreSQL and configured nginx and Let's Encrypt for SSL.
 There is no Erlang/Elixir on this server because we will deploy there only compiled Phoenix application.

 __You can learn more about the project from this blog post__